28 Best Website Monitoring Tools (Tried & Tested)

 Since website monitoring includes anything from basic availability (uptime) checks to monitors that simulate browser behavior on different devices, we grouped the most well-known tools into common categories:

 Sidenote: Several of the mentioned tools have multiple functionalities.
 For example, offer both availability monitoring and RUM.
-In those cases, we have put them into the category based on what we thought the tool is most suited for.
+In those cases, we have put them into the category based on what we thought the tool was most suited for.

 What didn't make the list?